rse/babel-plugin-named-params/README.md

   second and all subsequent function invocation, the indirect function invocation is just slightly slower than the regular invocation.

+- *Assignment Expression*: As explained above, this plugin changes the semantics of the assignment expressions inside function argument lists.
+By definition, in `foo(id = expr)` the `expr` is assigned to a variable with the identifier `id` in the lexical scope of the function call.
+With this plugin, this is no longer the case.
+Now `expr` is assigned to the parameter with the identifier `id` in the function declaration.
+This is a change is semantics, of course.
+On the other hand, an assignment expression inside a function argument list could be considered a strange coding practice anyway.

 Installation
 ------------